ewolff/service-mesh-primer/manuscript/04-Example.md

 The previous listing shows a configuration of a circuit breaker for Istio.
-See the [documentation](https://github.com/ewolff/microservice-istio/blob/master/HOW-TO-RUN.md#circuit-breaker) about how to apply it.
+See the [documentation](https://github.com/ewolff/microservice-istio/blob/master/HOW-TO-RUN.md#circuit-breaker) for information about how to apply it.
 The configuration has the following settings:

 * A maximum of one TCP connection is allowed for the service